AIMultiple ResearchAIMultiple ResearchAIMultiple Research

-~50% of large enterprises are considering investing in chatbot development.
-Thus, it is important to understand the underlying architecture of chatbots in order to reap the most of their benefits.
+About half of the large enterprises are considering investing in chatbot development.
+Thus, it is important to understand chatbots’ underlying architecture to reap the most benefits.

 How do chatbots work?